rkwadriga/symfony6-php8.1-start/rkwadriga/jwt-bundle/README.md

     }
 }
 ```
-* But do not forget to set the "created" param (unix-time of creation of token) and the user identifier (in this example is user`s email)
+* But do not forget to set the "created" param (unix-time of creation the token) and the user identifier (in this example is user`s email)

 After that add this service to config/services.yaml:
 ```yaml